Pilot Flying J: Berkshire Hathaway purchase

-On October 3, 2017, it was announced that Warren Buffett-controlled Berkshire Hathaway will acquire 38.6% of Pilot Flying J, with plans to increase its stake to 80% in 2023.
+On October 3, 2017, it was announced that Warren Buffett-controlled Berkshire Hathaway would acquire 38.6% of Pilot Flying J, with plans to increase its stake to 80% in 2023.
 The Haslam family and FJ Management will retain ownership stakes until then, upon which the Haslam family will retain the remaining 20% and FJ Management will withdraw altogether.
 The Haslam family will retain control of day-to-day operations of the company.
+In January 2024, the Haslam family sold the remaining 20% to Berkshire Hathaway.

 Business profile

 Currently, Pilot Flying J is the largest purveyor of over-the-road diesel fuel in the United States.
-Pilot Flying J also is known as the largest Travel Center chain in the country with over 750 locations under the Pilot, Flying J, & Mr. Fuel brands.
+Pilot Flying J also is known as the largest Travel Center chain in the country with over 750 locations under the Pilot, Flying J, and Mr. Fuel brands.
 Pilot Flying J is also the third largest franchiser of quick service restaurants in the nation, offering one to three different concepts at each location, making it the largest franchisee of Subway in the world with over 200 locations.
 Unlike many travel centers and truck stops, the majority of locations with the Pilot Travel Centers brand do not utilize full-service dining.
 However, the Flying J brand does utilize full-service dining with Denny's, as do a small handful of Pilot-branded locations.

-Pilot Flying J's main restaurants include Arby's, Chester's Chicken, Dairy Queen, Denny's, Hardee's, McDonald's, Pizza Hut, Subway, Taco Bell, Wendy's, and Cinnabon.
-Recently they have also added Huddle House (full-service restaurants), Moe's Southwest Grill, and Dunkin Donuts.
+Pilot Flying J's main restaurants include Arby's, Chester's Chicken, Dairy Queen (until 2023), Denny's, Hardee's, McDonald's, Pizza Hut, Subway, Taco Bell, Wendy's, and Cinnabon.
+Recently they have also added Huddle House (full-service restaurants), Moe's Southwest Grill, and Dunkin' Donuts.

-Pilot Flying J's main competitors include Love's Travel Stops, Travel Centers of America, Stuckey's, Roady's Truck Stops, and T/A-owned Petro Stopping Centers.
+Pilot Flying J's main competitors include Love's Travel Stops, Travel Centers of America, Stuckey's, Roady's Truck Stops, and TA-owned Petro Stopping Centers.

 In 2012, the company signed country music singer Trace Adkins to become its new spokesperson for its relaunched loyalty program.
 In addition to Adkins, the company has a NASCAR sponsorship with JR Motorsports driver Michael Annett as the primary sponsor for Annett's number 1 Chevrolet Camaro in NASCAR's Xfinity Series.
 In 2015 and 2016, the company sponsored Annett in the number 46 Chevrolet SS for HScott Motorsports in NASCAR's Sprint Cup Series and in 2014 the company sponsored Annett in the number 7 Chevrolet SS for Tommy Baldwin Racing.
 In 2013, the company sponsored Annett in the Richard Petty Motorsports number 43 Ford Mustang in NASCAR's Nationwide Series.
 In 2016, the company was the title sponsor for the "Battle at Bristol" at Bristol Motor Speedway.